This post may contain affiliate links. Please see my disclosure policy for details.

 It remained a busy port for years and the last china clay ship left the harbour in the year 2000.

 Nowadays, the Grade II protected harbour remains and most visitors come to admire the spectacular scenery, see the historic Tall ships and follow in the footsteps of their favourite brooding captain, Ross Poldark!

 What was filmed in Charlestown Cornwall?

-Over 100 films and TV show have used Charlestown as a shooting location ever since 1929 with silent movies!
+Over 100 films and TV shows have used Charlestown as a shooting location ever since 1929 with silent movies!

-Dr Who fans will not need reminding that this was where Matt Smith landed his Tardis onboard a Pirate Ship in the The Curse of the Black Spot.
+Dr Who fans will not need reminding that this was where Matt Smith landed his Tardis on board a Pirate Ship in The Curse of the Black Spot.